 Keep in mind that all of this should be taken with a grain of salt, though—many users of this model have voiced concerns that while the hammer action and sensitivity of the YDP-141 is close to the acoustic piano experience, it’s not a perfect match.
 However, for the price, the simulation will probably close enough to the real thing for most buyers.

-Below, take a look at some of the best selling upright digital pianos on Amazon, and see how they stack up against the YDP-141:
+Below, take a look at some of the best selling upright digital pianos online, and see how they stack up against the YDP-141:

 Authentic Acoustic Piano Sound